YJQ980314/xdiff_live/README.md

 ### How to use xdiff?

-You can use `cargo install xdiff-live` to install it (need help to [install rust toolchain](https://rustup.rs/)?).
+You can use `git clone https://github.com/YJQ980314/xdiff_live.git` to copy this repo, and `cd ./xdiff_live`.
 Once finished you shall be able to use it.

 ``` trycmd
 $ xdiff-live --help